anuraj-rajput/IoT-Attendance-Management-System/README.md

 - Special thanks to [Name of Team/Contributors] for their valuable contributions to this project.

 For more details and source code, visit the [GitHub Repository](https://github.com/yourusername/iot-attendance-management-system).

----
-*Note: This README is a general template.
-Please customize it based on your specific project details.*